 Fortunately, those injured through repetitive motion do not have to face the prospect of lost wages and a reduced physical capacity to work alone.
-The Massachusetts repetitive motion injury attorneys of Crowe & Mulvey, LLP, work for construction workers whose injuries are caused by repetitive motion, and may be able to help you.
+The Boston repetitive motion injury attorneys of Crowe & Mulvey, LLP, work for construction workers whose injuries are caused by repetitive motion, and may be able to help you.

 3 COMMON REPETITIVE MOTION INJURIES

 Repetitive motions can cause a number of different injuries, but three are more commonly cited than others.
 These are the following:

 Construction workers are expected to perform physically demanding tasks on a daily basis.
 However, many of these tasks can become repetitive, which can lead to a number of chronic medical conditions.
 One of these conditions is referred to as bursitis—a painful condition that affects fluid-filled sacs called bursae in between our muscles, ligaments, and bones.
 When they become inflamed, bursae can rub together and cause painful friction.
 Due to the persistent nature of this condition, bursitis can prevent workers from returning to work for the duration of their treatment, assuming a return to work will be possible at all.

 Despite where bursitis occurs, the pain that accompanies can leave an individual unable to work or to perform simple daily tasks.
 Some of the common places in which bursitis is found include: